Auckland: Alert Level 3.

 Use the business debt hibernation decision tool to find out if it’s a good option for your business and if so, how to get started.

-The financial support tool from Unite for the recovery can help you find out what financial help may be available to you.
+The financial support tool from the Unite against Covid website can help you find out what financial help may be available to you.

 The tool will take you through a series of questions about to find out more about your personal situation including: